 Once logged in, click on Employee, and under Employee Forms, click on Faculty/Staff Enrollment/Fee Exemption Program and print out the appropriate form.
 Once the form is completed and you have obtained the necessary approval signatures, submit the form to the Registrar’s Office for verification of academic good standing.
 The Registrar’s Office will then submit the form to Human Resources for verification of employment.
 Once verifications are completed, the form is sent to Administrative Accounting to post the credit.

 How can I set up a Payment Plan?

-The University offers a payment plan called a fee deferral plan.
+The University offers a payment plan called an installment plan.
 To set up a payment plan, you may sign a promissory note and pay 50 percent of the tuition and fee balance at the beginning of the semester.
 When you complete the form, a $30 processing fee is assessed, and you agree to make one additional payment.
 The second payment (remaining balance) is due around the middle of the semester.
 If you do not make payments on time, you will not be eligible for future payment plans.
-If you have questions about fee deferral plans, contact Administrative Accounting at 475-5107.
+If you have questions about installment plans, contact Administrative Accounting at 475-5107.

 I have earned an Americorp Education Award.
 Who can help me with receiving my funds and any questions I may have?

 You should request that funding from your personal Americorp account to be sent to McNeese.
 Americorp will then email your request to the McNeese Office of Financial Aid.
 Once the request has been completed by the Office of Financial Aid, your Americorp funding will be displayed on your Student Account for viewing in Banner Self Service.
 Your Americorp funds will be sent in two disbursements per semester, with the first one for the 14th class day and the second one for the mid-point of the semester.
 Any questions about your Americorp funds should be directed to the Office of Financial Aid at 337-475-5056 or email@example.com.